tito-arch/BABC-2/content/posts/meet-the-world-s-most-interesting-robots.md

 +++
 categories = ["AI"]
 date = 2022-09-06T21:00:00Z
-description = "Ameca is still being built and still not quite efficient, he is built not to look like a human but like a fictional robot from the movies." draft = true image = "" tags = ["Robotics", "AI"] title = "Meet the world's most interesting Robots."
+description = "A robot is a machine that does not necessarily look like a human that can replicate one or more tasks with less or no human intervention." image = "/uploads/untitled-design.png" tags = ["Robotics", "AI"] title = "Meet the world's most interesting Robots."
 [cover]
-alt = "Meet the world's most exciting Robots." caption = "" image = "/uploads/sophia-the-robot.jpg"
+alt = "Meet the world's most exciting Robots." caption = "" image = "/uploads/untitled-design.png"

 +++
 # Meet the world's most exciting Robots.